The Boy Does Nothing: Music and lyrics

-"The Boy Does Nothing" is a pop-mambo song with an up-tempo beat consisting of 88 beats per minute.
+"The Boy Does Nothing" is a R&B-mambo song with an up-tempo beat consisting of 88 beats per minute.
 The original key is E♭ minor.
 The instruments used were the bass guitar, drums, guitar and the keyboard.

 The lyrics focus on the men in Dixon's past relationships and their lazy attitudes.
 The chorus states her frustration with men not completing everyday housekeeping tasks; "Does he wash up?
 Never wash up/Does he clean up?
 No he never cleans up/Does he brush up?
 He never brushed up".
 In the final verse the lyrics state, "And if the man can't dance/He gets no second chance"; a reference to her refusal to date men if they cannot dance.
 In an interview Dixon explained in further detail about the lyric, saying "I have to be honest, I do like a man who can dance, but it's not a deal-breaker.
 It's nice if they can dance, but if they can't we'll just have to work on other areas!"

 Promotion

-Dixon performed her new single on the results show of Strictly Come Dancing on 19 October 2008, with the show's professional dancers, including her professional partner whilst on the show in 2007, Matthew Cutler.
+Dixon performed her single on the results show of Strictly Come Dancing on 19 October 2008, with the show's professional dancers, including her professional partner whilst on the show in 2007, Matthew Cutler.
 On 8 November, Dixon performed a 5-song set at London's G-A-Y Club.
 On 14 November, she presented and performed for Children in Need 2008.
 She presented at the beginning of the show in the BT Tower, monitoring the calls and donations, and later performed in the BBC Television Centre.
 On Saturday 13 December, Dixon sang at Miss World 2008, which is said to have been watched by over 2 billion people worldwide.
 She also performed at GMTV, and on 31 December 2008 she performed on the BBC as part of the New Year celebrations.
 On 20 February 2009 Dixon performed the single at Le Grand Journal on French TV to promote her single and album in France.
 Alesha promoted the album in Spain, performing "The Boy Does Nothing" on Operación Triunfo, a reality television show similar to Star Academy.
 She also performed on other Spanish television shows, such as El Hormiguero.
 In Australia, the song was used to promote the 2009 season of the Australian Dancing with the Stars and has since seen an Australian release, seeing regular radio play.
 On 20 November 2009, Dixon performed "The Boy Does Nothing" as the opener to Children in Need 2009, which she also co-hosted, alongside Terry Wogan and Strictly Come Dancing colleague Tess Daly.